 1. Settings and how they work.

-This can be a comfortable alternative for those who need simpler settings or those who are worried a technical breakdown could derail their coffee grinder permanently.
+This can be a comfortable alternative for those who need a simpler setting or those who are worried a technical breakdown could derail their coffee grinder permanently.

 2. Build and design details.